 - Home sellers: Home sellers are people who are selling their homes.
 They usually want to get the best price possible and may hire a home inspector to give them an idea of what needs to be fixed.

-- Homeowners: Homeowners are people who own their homes and are not looking to sell.
+- Homeowners: Homeowners own their homes and do not want to sell.
 They may hire a home inspector to check for problems or give them an idea of what needs to be fixed.

 Your target market will determine the type of marketing you need to do and the services you offer.